-The Designation and Sentence Computation Center (DSCC), located in Grand Prairie, Texas, is responsible for the computation of inmate sentences.
-Once staff at the DSCC have certified the sentence computation as being accurate, staff will provide the inmate with a copy of her or her sentence computation data.
-Any questions concerning good time, jail time credit, parole eligibility dates, full term dates, or release dates are resolved by staff upon inmate request for clarification.
+The Designation and Sentence Computation Center (DSCC) located in Grand Prairie, Texas, is responsible for the computation of inmate sentences.
+You will be given a copy of your sentence computation by your Unit Team once staff at the DSCC have certified the sentence computation as being accurate.
+Any questions regarding good time, jail time credit, parole eligibility, full term dates, release dates, or periods of supervision can be discussed during CSD/Records open house.
+"Open House" is held on Tuesdays and Thursdays from 11:00 a.m. to 12:00 p.m. in building 207.